KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 The class naming system (which can be used in conjunction with BEM, etc.) for our React components mitigates the risk of global selectors and avoids a global namespace by **prefixing classes** and optionally wrapping all classes inside a parent class (`.my-datepicker-component`, in this case).

 By doing this, the only way our selectors can possibly leak (i.e. cause collisions) is if external components have the same prefixed classes, which is highly unlikely.
-With Web Components, you have even greater style scope isolation with the shadow DOM, but that's outside the scope of this article (no pun intended).
+With Web Components, you have even greater style scope isolation with the shadow DOM, but that’s outside the scope of this article (no pun intended).

 ### Dependencies and Dead-Code Elimination

 The organization of the component styles in the 7-1 pattern can be considered _parallel_ to that of the JavaScript (React) components, in that for every React component, there exists a Sass component partial file that styles the component.
 All of these component styles are contained in one `main.css` file.
 There are a few good reasons for this separation:

 - Component styles should be front-end framework-agnostic.
-- Component styles aren't necessarily hierarchical (e.g. a button inside a modal may look identical to a standalone button)
+- Component styles aren’t necessarily hierarchical (e.g. a button inside a modal may look identical to a standalone button)
 - Component styles are guaranteed to only be defined once.
 - No overhead - JavaScript is never required to render static CSS.

-The only potential performance-related issue with this is that each page will include all component styles, whether they're used or not.
+The only potential performance-related issue with this is that each page will include all component styles, whether they’re used or not.
 However, using the same file allows the browser to cache the main stylesheet, whereas an inversion-of-control scenario (e.g. `require('stylesheets/components/button.css');`) is likely to cause many cache misses, since the bundled stylesheet would be different for each page.

 A well-defined stylesheet architecture will only ever include styles for components that a project uses, but if you still want to be sure that there is no dead-code (unused CSS), try including [uncss](https://github.com/giakki/uncss) in your build process.